Stop Press

 Having stumbled upon a couple of blogs about the GMT (not being very savvy in this area) we discovered that the little section about waymarks in the About page is not clear enough about where the waymarks are placed and, perhaps more importantly, where we have not been able to place them.
 In the country parts of the route, we have been given permission to us the signposts erected by the Rights of Way Departments of the County Councils.
 Thus, how frequently waymarks can be found en-route depends to a great extent on where those posts are.
 We avoid placing waymarks on private property without having first obtained permission, so long gaps between waymarks is sometimes unavoidable.
 Permission has now been granted by Epping Forest so there are now some waymarks along that section of the trail (Book 2 pages - 10 to 16) including where we have been able to make use of an occasional PROW signpost.
 We have failed to obtain permission from Ashdown Forest (B00k 1 pages - 26 to 28) so most of the route through the forest is without waymarks.

 There are no waymarks in any part of London as we have only just managed to place the waymarks as they are.
 Our next task is to approach all the local authorities along the route in London and ask them for permission to place waymarks on some of their posts.
-We have already done this for the towns and villages in East Sussex, Hertfordshire and Cambridgeshire where the County Highway Authorities have given us permission to use their signposts.
+We have already done this for the towns and villages in East and West Sussex, Surrey, Hertfordshire and Cambridgeshire where the County Highway Authorities have given us permission to use their signposts.

-In summary - you will not find waymarks in Ashdown Forest, towns and villages in West Sussex, all of London and towns and villages in Essex, Lincolnshire and East Yorkshire.
+In summary - you will not find waymarks in Ashdown Forest, all of London and towns and villages in Essex, Lincolnshire and East Yorkshire.

 If that concerns you, then the answer is to buy the guidebooks in which you will find a clear and concise description of the route specifically written to ensure that you do not get lost even in the absence of waymarks.